kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

   `team-a-cq` can admit workloads with resources adding up to `12+9=21` CPUs and `48+36=84Gi` of memory.
-- If ClusterQueue `team-b-cq` has pending workloads and the ClusterQueue `team-a-cq` has all its `guaranteed` quota used, Kueue will admit workloads in ClusterQueue `team-b-cq` before admitting any new workloads in `team-a-cq`.
+- If ClusterQueue `team-b-cq` has pending workloads and the ClusterQueue `team-a-cq` has all its `min` quota used, Kueue will admit workloads in ClusterQueue `team-b-cq` before admitting any new workloads in `team-a-cq`.
-  Therefore, Kueue ensures the `guaranteed` quota for `team-b-cq` is met.
+  Therefore, Kueue ensures the `min` quota for `team-b-cq` is met.

 **Note**: Kueue [does not support preemption](https://github.com/kubernetes-sigs/kueue/issues/83).
 No admitted workloads will be stopped to make space for new workloads.

-### Ceilings
+### Max quotas

-To limit the amount of resources that a ClusterQueue can borrow from others, you can set the `.spec.requestableResources[*].flavors[*].quota.ceiling` [quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) field.
+To limit the amount of resources that a ClusterQueue can borrow from others, you can set the `.spec.requestableResources[*].flavors[*].quota.max` [quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) field.
-The `ceiling` must be greater than or equal to `guaranteed`.
+`max` must be greater than or equal to `min`.

-If, for a given flavor, the `ceiling` field is empty or null, a ClusterQueue can borrow the sum of the guaranteed quotas in all the ClusterQueues in the cohort.
+If, for a given flavor, the `max` field is empty or null, a ClusterQueue can borrow up to the sum of min quotas from all the ClusterQueues in the cohort.

 ## What's next?